Why Budget and Plan?

 When the respondents who indicated that they or their firm had a technology budget for 2016 were asked whether that budget had increased, decreased, or stayed the same compared to 2015, a plurality of respondents (44.5%) indicated that the budget had increased over the previous year, up from 40.5% who noted an increase between 2014 and 2015.
 The next largest group (32.8%) stated that their technology budget had stayed the same.
 The number of respondents who didn’t know decreased from around 24% in 2015 to 19.5% in 2016, and only 3.2% indicated a drop in technology spending, down from 4.4% in 2015.
 Since the cost of devices continues to fall, this would seem to indicate that firms are slowly adding to the hardware, software, and cloud-based services they are utilizing.

 When broken down by firm size, it appears that small firms are working to catch up technologically with their larger competitors.
-Almost 48% of solo respondents and 49% of respondents from firms between 2-9 lawyers reported increasing budgets, while the percentages of respondents from larger firms reporting increases was smaller.
+Almost 48% of solo respondents and 49% of respondents from firms between 2-9 lawyers reported increasing budgets, while the percentages of respondents from larger firms reporting increases were smaller.
 Interestingly, 12.5% of respondents in firms of 50-99 lawyers reported that their firm’s technology budget dropped from last year.
 Additionally, 30% of respondents from firms of 50+ lawyers indicated that they did not know the answer to this question.

 Who Makes the Decisions?